What is a Leonberger? The St. Bernard and Newfoundland mix is a gigantic dog known for its gentle and playful disposition.

 Just how big is a Leonberger?
 The dog is one of the world’s largest dog breeds and looks like a lion.
 The dogs typically stand 29 to 31 inches tall and weigh 90 to 160 pounds.
 Their typical lifespan is eight to 10 years.

 Well-trained Leonbergers make excellent family pets.
 The dogs require companionship.
 If you separate the dogs from their families, they tend to experience anxiety and become destructive.
 The dogs also are prone to a difficult teen phase when he can be stubborn and destructive.
 That’s why obedience training is critical.

-Before deciding to bring one home, do some research, so you know the facts about Leonberger dog breed information and understand the dog’s grooming, health, temperament, and exercise needs.
+Before deciding to bring one home, do some research, so you know the facts about the Leonberger dog breed.
+That way, you’ll understand the dog’s grooming, health, temperament, and exercise needs.

 Exercise and training

 Leonbergers are active dogs.
 They were initially bred to work on farms and pull carts.